 Brian Erickson brings a firm belief in the power of story to drive narrative change and create political leverage for social change.
-In his role as the Multimedia and Communications Strategist, Brian combines traditional media advocacy tactics and messaging best practices with documentary film and emerging media trends to produce multimedia stories grounded in community-led campaigns for a more equitable and just future.
+In his role as the Digital Communications and Multimedia Manager, Brian combines traditional media advocacy tactics and messaging best practices with documentary film and emerging media trends to produce multimedia stories grounded in community-led campaigns for a more equitable and just future.

 At heart, Brian is a messaging nerd who loves a good film and followed his passion to complete a master’s degree in Media Studies at The New School.
 His studies focused on honing technical skills in digital storytelling and video production, including cinematography, non-linear editing and color grading, film theory and documentary practice.